 Your credit history disclosed on your credit report also may include your rental history, since some landlords and rental property managers share your data with the credit bureaus.
 This can be a plus if you’ve been doing the right thing; if not, this can work against you.

 Too many hard inquiries also can raise red flags for a landlord.
 This is because frequently applying for different types of credit could suggest financial instability, which increases risk in the eyes of lenders — as well as landlords.

 How to Rent an Apartment with a Lower Credit Score

 Just because your credit score isn’t stellar doesn’t mean you’re resigned to sleeping on a friend’s couch or living with your parents.
 There are ways to rent an apartment even with a lower credit score.

 One way to show that your credit history is just history is by offering to make a higher security deposit.
 Say you are required to pay first and last month’s rent upfront.
 To sweeten the deal, maybe you tack on a couple additional months of rent.

 If you want to instill confidence in your potential new landlord, this might do it.
 Just make sure you actually have the room in your budget to offer up the cash.

-Just keep in mind that your co-signer will be on the hook if you drop the ball and that co-signers generally must meet even steeper credit score and income requirements.
+Just keep in mind that your cosigner will be on the hook if you miss a payment, and that cosigners generally must meet even steeper credit score and income requirements.